IbrahimAli-git/Professional-Software-Projects-PSP-/README.md

 Professional Software Projects

+Key Topics:

+1. Project Description
+2. How to Install and Run the Project
+3. Collaborators
+4. References

 Project Descripton

 For the software projects module we have been tasked with designing and building an application for our clients.
 Our clients who are MTa immersion are a professional organisation that serves people who are interested in experiential education.
 Their target audience includes "faculty, staff, administrators, and students in higher education, as well as K-12 educators, youth development professionals, corporate trainers, and outdoor educators."